Choose options

 Illustrated by Jason Juta.

-Joan of Arc has become the archetype of the medieval female warrior, but she was by no means the only woman to don armour and wield a sword.
-This is not to say that it was commonplace – female fighters remained the exception rather than the rule – but exceptions occurred with far greater frequency than is commonly known.
-Indeed, a woman was sometimes even expected to wield a sword or exercise command.
-Such is the case with several women involved in the Breton War of Succession, all conveniently named Jeanne – though we will focus on Jeanne of Flandres, otherwise known as the ‘Flame of Brittany’.
+Joan of Arc has become the archetype of the medieval warrior, but she was by no means the only woman to don armor and wield a sword.
+This is not to say that it was commonplace: female fighters remained the exception rather than the rule, but exceptions occurred with much greater frequency than is commonly known.
+Indeed, on occasion, a woman was even expected to wield a sword or exercise command.
+Such is the case with several women involved in the Breton War of Succession, all conveniently named Jeanne, although we will focus on Jeanne of Flanders, also known as the 'Flame of Brittany'.

-Subject: Jean-Claude Brunner, 'Margaret, Countess of Tyrol: One Wife, Two Husbands'.
+Subject: Jean-Claude Brunner, 'Marguerite, Countess of Tyrol: One Wife, Two Husbands'.

 Illustrated by ganbat badamkhand.

-Only in legend did Margaret, Countess of Tyrol (1318-1369), Duchess of Carinthia and Bavaria, fight in armour, but much more vividly.
+Only in legend did Margaret, Countess of Tyrol (1318–1369), Duchess of Carinthia and Bavaria, fight in armor, but in a far more vivid manner.
 Legends tell of her and her army rampaging through the valleys of Carinthia.
-Clad in armour, her steely embrace would crush men to death so she could drink their blood and bathe in it.
-In reality, she was the last of the Meinhardiner family, defending her territories as best she could against the turmoil of the times and the aspirations of the three contending families in central Europe.
-Her casting off of her first husband and marrying a new one created quite a stir in Europe.
+Clad in armor, her steely grasp would crush men to death so she could drink their blood and bathe in it.
+In reality, she was the last of the Meinhardiner family, defending her territories as best she could against the turmoil of the times and the aspirations of the three contending families in Central Europe.
+Leaving her first husband behind and marrying a new one created a huge stir in Europe.

 Specials

-The General: Kenneth Cline, 'George Maniakes: The Ill-Fated General of Byzantium'.
+The General: Kenneth Cline, 'George Maniakes: The Hapless General of Byzantium'.

-From the death of Basil II to the rise of Alexius Comnenus, the history of Byzantium seems sadly devoid of military achievement until one considers the glorious, tempestuous and ill-fated career of George Maniakes, who demonstrated that Byzantine armies could still win significant victories in an age of military decline – and also that palace politics could undo all such achievements.
+From the death of Basil II to the rise of Alexius Komnenus, the history of Byzantium seems woefully lacking in military achievement until one considers the glorious, tempestuous, and ill-fated career of George Maniakes, who showed that Byzantine armies could still win significant victories in an age of military decline, and also that palace politics could undo all such achievements.

-Special: Mike Ingram, 'Falkes de Bréauté and the Baron's Wars: King John's Scythe'.
+Special: Mike Ingram, 'Falkes of Bréauté and the Baron's Wars: King John's Scythe'.

 Illustrated by David McAllister.